vancecmt/SQL/README.md

-# SQL: From Basics to Advanced Directory
+# SQL: From Basics to Advanced
-A directory of SQL files showcasing my journey of learning SQL for data analysis.
-The files contains SQL queries ranging from basic to intermediate and moderately advanced techniques.
+A repository of SQL files showcasing my journey of learning SQL for data analysis.
+The files contain SQL queries ranging from basic to intermediate and moderately advanced techniques.
 ## Skills Demonstrated:
 - Writing SQL queries for data extraction and filtering.
 - Joins and subqueries for combining and transforming datasets.